BSweet16/WordleSolver/README.md

 Welcome to the Wordle Solver!
 Word list loaded successfully.
 Attempt #1
-Guess: CLEAR
+Guess: ALERT
 Enter feedback (G for green, Y for yellow, X for gray):
 XXXXX

 Attempt #2
-Guess: DINGO
+Guess: NOISY
 Enter feedback (G for green, Y for yellow, X for gray):
-XXGXX
+YXXYG

 Attempt #3
-Guess: FUNKY
-Enter feedback (G for green, Y for yellow, X for gray):
-XGGXG
-Attempt #4
-Guess: BUNNY
-Enter feedback (G for green, Y for yellow, X for gray):
-XGGGG
-Attempt #5
 Guess: SUNNY
 Enter feedback (G for green, Y for yellow, X for gray):
 GGGGG

 Congratulations!
-You solved the Wordle in 5 attempts.
+You solved the Wordle in 3 attempts.
 ```